kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 +++
-title = "Install Kubermatic CE" date = 2018-04-28T12:07:15+02:00
+title = "Install Kubermatic EE" date = 2018-04-28T12:07:15+02:00
 weight = 20
+enterprise = true
 +++

 This chapter explains the installation procedure of Kubermatic into a pre-existing Kubernetes cluster.

+{{% notice note %}}
+At the moment you need to be invited to get access to Kubermatic's Docker registry before you can try it out.
+Please [contact sales](mailto:sales@loodse.com) to receive your credentials.
+{{% /notice %}}

 ## Terminology